SUSE/containment-rpm/README.md

   * A KIWI repository, this is called 'images' by default by the build service.
   * A repository to build the containment-rpm-docker binary.

-If you plan to build a docker images for different version of SLE then you have to make sure you build the containment rpm also for these targets.
+If you plan to build docker images for different versions of SLE then you have to make sure you build the containment rpm also for these targets.
 You have to do that because the build host will have the same OS of the target (see previous section).